-A typical road to recovery after a collarbone fracture may include:
+A typical road to recovery after a collarbone fracture may include the following:

 - Sling.
-In order to help the collarbone heal properly, patients will have the affected arm restrained in a sling.
-This will also help reduce the pain in your chest and shoulder.
+To help the collarbone heal properly, patients will have the affected arm restrained in a sling.
+The splint will also help reduce the pain in your chest and shoulder.

 - Rehabilitation.
 Your doctor may recommend some exercises and arm movements to help rebuild the lost strength in your arm.
 You may still need to wear your sling, but you may wear it for shorter periods.

 - Return to work.
-Patients who are returning to work after fracturing their collarbones should ease back into their regular work duties, such as avoiding lifting anything over five pounds and taking frequent rest breaks.
+Patients returning to work after fracturing their collarbones should ease back into their regular duties, such as avoiding lifting anything over five pounds and taking frequent rest breaks.

-Many patients will heal within a matter of weeks with few complications; however, some victims will experience potentially life-threatening side effects.
-You should call your doctor immediately if you show any of the following symptoms:
+Many patients will heal within weeks with few complications; however, some victims will experience potentially life-threatening side effects.
+You must call your doctor immediately if you show any of the following symptoms:

 - The affected arm goes numb.
-If your arm loses feeling or you begin to have a “pins and needles” tingling in your arm, the breakage could have affected blood flow to your arm or caused nerve damage.
+If your arm loses feeling or you begin to have a “pins and needles” tingling, the breakage could have affected blood flow to your arm.

 - Your pain persists.
-If your pain continues and does not get better over several weeks, consult your doctor.
-You may need to have additional X-rays or diagnostic testing to see if something is preventing the wound from healing properly.
+If your pain continues and does not improve over several weeks, consult your doctor.
+You may need additional X-rays or diagnostic testing to see if something is preventing the wound from healing properly.

 - You cannot move your fingers.
 If your fingers begin to swell, become too stiff to move, or turn pale, blue, or black, go to the emergency room immediately and tell the nurse you recently broke your collarbone.

-As broken collarbones can cause circulation problems in the fingers, you should avoid wearing rings on your fingers for at least a month after your accident.
+As broken collarbones can cause circulation problems in the fingers, you should avoid wearing rings for at least a month after your accident.